patrick-crawford/WEB422-Backup/notes/week04.md

 ## WEB422 Week 4 Notes

-This week we will continue to work with *props* as a way to communicate data between components, as well as introduce event handling and working with data from an API.
-This will include wiring up a "fetch" request when a component is mounted, storing the result in "state", rendering the data in a table / list and displaying content (or not) while we're waiting for data to load.
+This week we will continue to work with *props* as a way to communicate data between components, as well as introduce event handling, routing and working with data from an API.

+First we will discuss how to render data conditionally, in a table or list, as well as displaying content (or not) while we're waiting for data to load.

 Next, we will focus on how we can achieve routing within the browser by leveraging the excellent [react-router-dom](https://www.npmjs.com/package/react-router-dom) components.
 This will allow uses to quickly navigate to different "views" without leaving the application.